gradle/gradle/design-docs/unified-configuration-and-task-model.md

 Replace usages of `TaskContainerInternal.addPlaceholderAction()`

-## User discovers which model elements are available
+## User discovers available model elements

 - Add some command-line and HTML reporting tasks that can present the model, or parts of the model, to the user.
 - Include the model DSL in the DSL reference guide.